-In thinking about equality of the sexes, astronomer Maria Mitchell wrote, “The eye that directs a needle in the delicate meshes of embroidery, will equally well bisect a star with the spider web of the micrometer.”
+In thinking about gender equality, astronomer Maria Mitchell wrote, “The eye that directs a needle in the delicate meshes of embroidery, will equally well bisect a star with the spider web of the micrometer.”

 She was then elected to the American Association for the Advancement of Science.
 American women raised the funds to give her a state-of-the-art telescope, and in 1865 she accepted an appointment to Vassar College to become director of their observatory and professor of astronomy.